stef/pwdsphinx/man/sphinx.md

 # DESCRIPTION

+SPHINX -- password Store that Perfectly Hides from Itself (No Xaggeration) -- is an information-theoretically secure cryptographic password storage protocol with strong security guarantees, as described in the 2015 paper "Device-Enhanced Password Protocols with Optimal Online-Offline Protection" by Jarecki, Krawczyk, Shirvanian, and Saxena (https://ia.cr/2015/1099).

 `sphinx` is the command-line client for the SPHINX protocol, it provides access to all operations over the life-cycle of a password: init, create, get, change, undo, commit, delete.
 Additionally it